 These durable and affordable roofing covers are standard on townhomes and rowhomes.
 They’re usually made out of recycled rubber, reducing waste while guarding well against water.
 They have a lifespan of 40 years.

 Plastic shingles are excellent at imitating other types of roofing and can vary in durability based on the material.
 Some synthetic shingles tend to crack and fade in intense heat.
-Others are made specifically to reduce wind and hail damage from hurricanes.
+Other shingles are specifically to reduce wind and hail damage from hurricanes.
 Like asphalt shingles, quality can vary.
 They have a lifespan of 20-40 years.

 Wood shingles are one of the cheaper options, but where you save on cost, you lose on durability.
-They’re not ideal against wind and should be used in areas with milder climates.
+They’re not ideal against wind and are more typical in milder climates.
 One positive is that they’re environmentally friendly and can be easily recycled when they’re past their lifespan.
 They have a lifespan of 20-40 years for a wood shake and 30-40 years for wood shingles.

 Solar tiles are perhaps the most expensive type of roofing you can have for your home.
 These shingles look similar to other types of tiles, either asphalt or tile, but work like solar panels.
 They’re great at resisting wind and hail.
 And with tax rebates and lower energy bills, there are plenty of ROI positive incentives for choosing solar tiles for your home.
-They are guaranteed for the life of the house.
+They often come with a lifetime guarantee (the life of your house).

 No matter what roof you choose, know that it will have a LARGE impact on what you pay for homeowners insurance.
 The roof is the most critical part of the home in the eyes of the carrier, as roof claims are prevalent.
 Expect your roof to be the key driver of price.